Approximating Pandora's Box with Correlations: Introduction

 \section{Introduction}

 Many everyday tasks involve making decisions under uncertainty; for example driving to work using the fastest route or buying a house at the best price.
-Despite not knowing how our current decisions will turn out, or how they affect future outcomes, there is usually some prior information which we can use to facilitate the decision making process.
-For example, having driven on the possible routes to work before, we know which is more frequently the busiest one.
+Although we don't know how the future outcomes of our current decisions will turn out, we can often use some prior information to facilitate the decision making process.
+For example, having driven on the possible routes to work before, we know which is usually the busiest one.
 It is also common in such cases that we can remove part of the uncertainty by paying some additional cost.
-This type of problem is modeled by \pbText, first formalized by Weitzman in \cite{Weit1979}.
+This type of online decision making in the presence of costly information can be modeled as the so-called \pbText{} problem, first formalized by Weitzman in \cite{Weit1979}.
 In this problem, the algorithm is given $n$ alternatives called \emph{boxes}, each containing a value from a known distribution.
-The exact value is not known, but can be revealed for a known \emph{opening} cost specific to the box.
-The goal is for the algorithm to decide which is the next box to open and whether to select a value and stop, such that the total \emph{opening} cost plus the minimum value revealed is minimized.
-In the case of independent distributions on the boxes' values, this problem has a very elegant and simple solution, as described by Weitzman \cite{Weit1979} which obtains the optimal cost; calculate an index for each box\footnote{This is a special case of Gittins index \cite{Gitt1972}.}, open the boxes in decreasing index, and stop when the expected gain is worse than the value already obtained.
+The exact value is not known, but can be revealed at a known \emph{opening} cost specific to the box.
+The goal of the algorithm is to decide which box to open next and whether to select a value and stop, such that the total \emph{opening cost plus the minimum value revealed} is minimized.
+In the case of independent distributions on the boxes' values, this problem has a very elegant and simple optimal solution, as described by Weitzman \cite{Weit1979}: calculate an index for each box\footnote{This is a special case of Gittins index \cite{Gitt1972}.}, open the boxes in increasing order of index, and stop when the expected gain is worse than the value already obtained.

-Weitzman's model makes the crucial assumption that the distributions on the values are independent.
-This, however, is not always the case in practice and, as it turns out, the simple algorithm of the independent case fails to find the optimal solution under correlated distributions.
-Generally, the complexity of the \pbText{} with correlations is not yet well understood.
-The first step towards this direction was made by \cite{ChawGergTengTzamZhan2020}, who considered competing against a simpler benchmark, namely the optimal performance achievable using a strategy that cannot adapt the order in which it opens boxes to the values revealed.
-In general, optimal strategies can decide both the ordering of the boxes and the stopping time based on the values revealed, but such strategies can be hard to learn using samples.
+Weitzman's model makes the crucial assumption that the distributions on the values are independent across boxes.
+This, however, is not always the case in practice and as it turns out, the simple algorithm of the independent case fails to find the optimal solution under correlated distributions.
+Generally, the complexity of the \pbText{} with correlations is not yet well understood. \textbf{In this work we develop the first approximately-optimal policies for the \pbText{} problem with correlated values.}